 Children are encouraged to develop their talents and enthusiasm through extra curricular activities.
 A children’s choir and orchestra meet weekly.
 Peripatetic teachers visit the school and give lessons on the piano, recorder, flute, clarinet, violin, guitar, percussion and a variety of brass instruments.
 Full details of instrumental music lessons are available from the office.

-Our aim is to equip children to use computational thinking and creativity to understand and change the world.
+In Computing our aim is to equip children to use computational thinking and creativity to understand and change the world.
 Computing has strong links with Maths, Science and Design Technology too.
 The core of computing is computer science; understanding how information technology and digital systems work and how to put this knowledge to use through programming.
-We use programmable toys and simple program software to understand how we can create, affect and change elements of the world around us.
-Children need to be digitally literate (be able to use and express themselves and develop ideas through IT) for the future workplace; we learn how to present and share our ideas in a variety of ways, including blogging, still and moving images, and presentations.
+We use programmable toys and age-appropriate programming software to understand how we can create, affect and change elements of the world around us.
+Children need to be digitally literate (be able to use and express themselves and develop ideas through IT) for the future workplace; we learn how to present and share our ideas in a variety of ways, including communication and blogging, use of multimedia, and giving successful presentations via both laptop, desktop or touchscreen tablet.
 A vital aspect of our curriculum is to demonstrate responsible e-safety to enable them to be SAFE and active participants in a digital world; our learning platform STARZ will help children to acquire these essential skills.

 Pupils in Key Stage 1 develop fundamental movement skills, become increasingly competent and confident; they have access to a broad range of opportunities to extend their agility, balance and coordination, individually and with others.
 Pupils in Key Stage 2 continue to apply and develop a broader range of skills; they have opportunities to enjoy communicating, collaborating and competing with each other.